 Every printer profiled below can manage basic printing needs.
-For example, they can handle mobile printing and wireless printing from a phone or any PC, Mac or Chromebook.
+For example, they can handle mobile printing and wireless printing from a phone or any, or , which is a must when it comes to office printers.
 They can also print over a cabled connection and via wireless printer connectivity.
 (Note that some -- but not all -- printers support Apple's AirPrint and Google's Cloud Print protocols, which are usually less onerous than the printer vendors' proprietary systems.)

-We've tested and reviewed the top models for home and small office use from the four major printer manufacturers: Brother, Canon, Epson and HP.
+We've tested and reviewed the top models for home and small office use from many of the major printer manufacturers including Brother, Canon, Epson and HP.
 Whether you print for business or personal use, at home or in an office, we've got the best printer for you.
 While several models on this list are no longer available or are wildly overpriced because of limited stock, we are currently in the process of testing a new round of printers and will update this list with our latest picks shortly.
 Check back soon for our most up-to-date choices on the best printers for this year.

 If you don't care about color printing, there's a very good reason to buy a black-and-white printer: There's only one toner or ink cartridge to refill, which is going to keep your cost per page down.